Arqua in TOGAF-Aligned Enterprises

 Source basis

-This bridge note is informed by Arqua’s Execution Admissibility Architecture materials and the public TOGAF Standard materials from The Open Group.
+This bridge note is informed by Arqua’s Enterprise Control Plane, Agent Architecture, Agent Control Plane, Execution Admissibility Architecture, Architecture of Record, SCIA Runtime, Pre-Execution Pressure Test and Sovereign Boundary materials, and by public TOGAF Standard materials from The Open Group.

 - Enterprise Bridges